renatoGarcia/icecream-cpp/README.md

 ic| v0: error description
 ```

-This strategy has a lower precedence than the "baseline strategies".
+This strategy has a lower precedence than the *baseline strategies*.
 So if the printing
 type is supported by any one of them it will used instead.

 #### Clang dump struct

-If using Clang >= 15, a class will be printable even without an `operator<<(ostream&, T)` overload.
+If using Clang >= 15, a class will be printable even without support to any of the
+*baseline strategies*.

 The code:
 ```C++